When you think of fair foods, you probably think of fatty, sugary, deep fried decadence. And to be honest, that’s pretty much what state fair food is!

 They’re a lot like funnel cakes – crispy pieces of fried, yeasty dough covered in powdered sugar and cinnamon.

-They also aren’t as greasy, but in terms of taste, the only real difference is the cinnamon.
+This version is thinner and crispier, though, and isn’t as greasy.
+But in terms of taste, the only real difference is the cinnamon.

 11. Apple Fritters

-Is there anything better on a cold fall morning than a hot, crispy apple fritter covered in a sticky glaze?
+Is there anything better on a cold fall morning than a hot, crispy apple fritter covered in a sticky sauce?

 There may be, but I can’t think of anything at the moment.

-These have the perfect balance of sweetness and tartness, and the delicious cinnamon sugar topping exemplifies fall as nothing else could.
+These classic treats have the perfect balance of sweetness and tartness, and the delicious cinnamon sugar topping exemplifies fall as nothing else could.

-Whether you eat them for breakfast or dessert, you’ll want to hurry back for seconds.
+Whether you eat them for breakfast or dessert (with whipped cream on top), you’ll want to hurry back for seconds.

 Sweet, buttery corn on the cob is hard to beat, but bacon makes everything better.